 Whenever a violent felony or sex-related crime is reported to the University Police Department, an officer is immediately dispatched to assist the victim.
 The desk officer on duty then notifies a lieutenant, an investigator, and the chief of police or his or her designee.
 Victims are provided medical attention and counseling services as needed.
 Victims may decline such services.
-Injured victims are transported to Erie County Medical Center or other appropriate health-care facility.
+Injured victims are transported to an appropriate health-care facility.